martinthomson/http-replay/draft-thomson-http-replay.md

 conveyed in early data, and additionally indicates that a client understands the 4NN (Too Early) status code.

-It has two possible values, "0" and "1".
-Its syntax is defined by the following ABNF {{!ABNF=RFC5234}}:
+It has just one valid value: "1".
+Its syntax is defined by the following ABNF
+{{!ABNF=RFC5234}}:

 ~~~
-Early-Data = "0" / "1"
+Early-Data = "1"
 ~~~

 For example: